Kate Hawkesby: Why do we have a stadium we can't use?

 Why was money spent doing up a stadium you don't want to make available to people?

-This entire process has shone a light on how dysfunctional councils can be, how a minority of misery guts's can hijack something decent and make it look criminal.. and how Auckland City is prepared to be held ransom to progress, by introspection, whining and bureaucratic BS.
+This entire process has shone a light on how dysfunctional councils can be, how a minority of misery guts can hijack something decent and make it look criminal and how Auckland City is prepared to be held ransom to progress, by introspection, whining and bureaucratic BS.

-Thanks for trying to do something good Ray, and sorry the party poopers ruined it.
+Thanks for trying to do something good Sir Ray, and sorry the party poopers ruined it.